aeonflux/AeonWebApp/README.md

 # Description

-Aeon (Version1.0) is a web application for getting feedback from your clients.
+Aeon (Version1.0) is a React web application for getting feedback from your clients.This uses Google OAuth Flow, Stripe JS, SendGrid, Data-AOS animations and Material UI for CSS.
 # Features
 ![alt text](https://image.ibb.co/gjvQ8U/libraries.png "")